-- 3. Outline how each of the following is determined for the entities identified in Section A, Question 6 above and for manufacturers of rebars in China (where this differs across enterprise or type (e.g. SIEs, FIEs), describe this differently): - (a) suppliers of raw material inputs (including any restrictions as to what entities can supply raw materials); - (b) purchase prices of raw material inputs; - (c) allocation of inputs into production process, including raw materials and labour costs; - (d) quality by volume and value; - (e) selling prices; - (f) customers (including restrictions on entities that can purchase goods produced from the enterprise):
+- 3. Outline how each of the following is determined for the entities identified in Section A, Question 6 above and for manufacturers of rod in coils in China (where this differs across enterprise or type (e.g. SIEs, FIEs), describe this differently): - (a) suppliers of raw material inputs (including any restrictions as to what entities can supply raw materials); - (b) purchase prices of raw material inputs; - (c) allocation of inputs into production process, including raw materials and labour costs: - (d) quality by volume and value; - (e) selling prices; - (f) customers (including restrictions on entities that can purchase goods produced from the enterprise); - (g) production output (detail any restrictions on production output); - (h) safety standards; and - (i) electricity/energy costs.